CharlesLedger/charlesledger.github.io/_posts/2019-07-16-Stealing-all-HTC-Exodus-users.md

 <p align="center">
 <img src = "/assets/htc-exodus/exodus1.jpg">
 <br/>
-Fig. 1: HTC Exodus device
+Fig. 1: HTC EXODUS 1 device
 </p>

 We were especially interested in this (hardware) wallet since it offers a nice feature: [Social Key Recovery](https://www.htcexodus.com/uk/support/exodus-one/faq/what-is-social-key-recovery-and-why-use-it.html).
-In this blogpost, we will focus on this EXODUS 1 specific feature.
+In this blog post, we will focus on this EXODUS 1 specific feature.

 It consists in an original mechanism allowing to enforce the backup of the seed.
 The seed is split into five shares and each share is sent to a trusted contact.
 Should the user lose their phone, they will be able to reconstruct the seed by asking three of its five trusted contacts to communicate their shares.
 The number of shares (5) and the threshold (3) are fixed.